miguelraz/miguelraz.github.io/blog/juliatorust.md

 There's oodles more.
 Check out [crates.io](crates.io) or [lib.rs](lib.rs) if you want to explore more (this is their community based JuliaHub equivalent).

 I'll make a special note of [evcxr](https://github.com/google/evcxr), a Rust REPL.
-For now, I don't think it's profitable to put Rust into a REPL-like workflow.
+For now, I don't think it's profitable to use Rust with a REPL-like workflow.
 I'm too used to that in Julia, and that works well there, but I think there's a risk of digging yourself into a "Everything must be a REPL" mentality and cutting yourself off from learning opportunities.
 In Rust land, I don't mind doing as the Rustaceans do and learning to do things around a command line, navigating compiler errors and configuring flags and features for certain behaviours or deployment options.
 Since that's the package that I wanted to learn when I bought into Rust, I don't mind adapting into that mindset.
 I still wish them all the best and hope they can make the best possible Rust REPL - I'd love to be wrong on this down the road.

 ---